 The Iliff Student Senate exists to give us, the students of Iliff, an opportunity to come together and become involved in the life of this community.
 It exists to foster communication and build community.
 Through Senate, your ideas for how to enhance your experience at Iliff can become a reality; your concerns and interests can be raised, discussed, and addressed; your goal of balancing academics, relationships, body and spirit can be met; your need for a liaison between students and administration will be provided.
 In short, the Senate exists for, with, and because of you.
 It is your organization - our organization.
 How can the Iliff Student Senate serve this community?
 Senate meetings are open to the Iliff community.
 All activities will be publicized, but for further information or to give suggestions, contact one of the officers or senators.
+Information about the Student Senate may be located on this web page. https://sites.google.com/a/iliff.edu/student-senate/home

-To Contact the Iliff Student Senate: You can contact senators via email, or by placing a comment in the comment box in the Iliff Student Commons.
-To see the Student Senate Constitute, please see Appendix II.
+To Contact the Iliff Student Senate: You can contact studentsenate@iliff.edu, or senators email, or attend a meeting.
+To see the Student Senate Constitute and a list of Senators, please see Appendix II.